 Recently, Max has begun to expand his array of control interfaces beyond the software world.
 To that end, he has begun developing interfaces using the Axoloti Core platform, a micro controller designed by Johannes Taelman.
 The goal of the Axoloti experiments is to bridge the gap between the smooth workflow of patcher environments with the sheer versatility of electronic circuitry.

-Nova is software developed by a team lead by Oberlin College Professor Emeritus of Computer Science Rich Salter.
-Max has utilized the NOVA software in research to aid the Cleveland Clinic Adolescent Chronic Pain Rehabilitation program.
+Numerus Model Builder is software for statistical modeling developed by a team lead by Oberlin College Professor Emeritus of Computer Science Rich Salter.
+Max has utilized the Numerus software in research to aid the Cleveland Clinic Adolescent Chronic Pain Rehabilitation program.